Richard Trevithick: "Pen-y-Darren" locomotive

 The configuration of the Pen-y-Darren engine differed from the Coalbrookdale engine.
-The cylinder was moved to the other end of the boiler so that the fire door was out of the way of the moving parts.
-This obviously also involved putting the crankshaft at the chimney end.
+The cylinder was moved to the other end of the boiler so that the fire door was out of the way of the moving parts, which involved putting the crankshaft at the chimney end.
 The locomotive comprised a boiler with a single return flue mounted on a four-wheel frame.
-At one end, a single cylinder with very long stroke was mounted partly in the boiler, and a piston rod crosshead ran out along a slidebar, an arrangement that looked like a giant trombone.
-As there was only one cylinder, this was coupled to a large flywheel mounted on one side.
-The rotational inertia of the flywheel would even out the movement that was transmitted to a central cog-wheel that was, in turn connected to the driving wheels.
-It used a high-pressure cylinder without a condenser; the exhaust steam was sent up the chimney assisting the draught through the fire, increasing efficiency even more.
+At one end, a single cylinder with very long stroke was mounted partly in the boiler, and a piston rod crosshead ran out along a slidebar.
+There was only one cylinder, which was coupled to a large flywheel mounted on one side.
+The rotational inertia of the flywheel would even out the movement that was transmitted to a central cog-wheel that in turn was connected to the driving wheels.
+It used a high-pressure cylinder without a condenser.
+The exhaust steam was sent up the chimney, which assisted the draught through the fire, further increasing the engine's efficiency.

-The bet was won.
-Despite many people's doubts, it had been shown that, provided that the gradient was sufficiently gentle, it was possible to successfully haul heavy carriages along a smooth iron road using the adhesive weight alone of a suitably heavy and powerful steam locomotive.
-Trevithick's was probably the first to do so; however some of the short cast iron plates of the tramroad broke under the locomotive as they were intended only to support the lighter axle load of horse-drawn wagons and so the tramroad returned to horse power after the initial test run.
+Despite heavy scepticism it had been shown that, provided that the gradient was sufficiently gentle, it was possible to successfully haul heavy carriages along a smooth iron road using just the adhesive weight of a suitably heavy and powerful steam locomotive.
+Trevithick's example was likely the first to do so; however, the locomotive broke some of the tramroad's short cast iron plates because they were only meant to support the lighter axle load of horse-drawn wagons.
+Consequently, the tramroad returned to horse power after the initial test run.

-Homfray was pleased he won his bet.
 The engine was placed on blocks and reverted to its original stationary job of driving hammers.

-In modern-day Merthyr Tydfil, behind the monument to Trevithick's locomotive lies a stone wall, the sole remainder of the former boundary wall of Homfray's Penydarren House.

-A full-scale working reconstruction of the Pen-y-darren locomotive was commissioned in 1981 and delivered to the Welsh Industrial and Maritime Museum in Cardiff; when that closed, it was moved to the National Waterfront Museum in Swansea.
-Several times a year it is run on a 40 m length of rail outside the museum.
+A full-scale working reconstruction of the Pen-y-darren locomotive was commissioned in 1981 and delivered to the Welsh Industrial and Maritime Museum in Cardiff.
+When that closed, the locomotive was moved to the National Waterfront Museum in Swansea.
+Several times a year, it is run on a 40 m length of railway outside the museum.

 "Newcastle" locomotive

 Christopher Blackett, proprietor of the Wylam colliery near Newcastle, heard of the success in Wales and wrote to Trevithick asking for locomotive designs.
-These were sent to John Whitfield at Gateshead, Trevithick's agent, who in 1804 built what was probably the first locomotive to have flanged wheels.
-Blackett was using wooden rails for his tramway and, once again, Trevithick's machine was to prove too heavy for its track.
+These were sent to Trevithick's agent John Whitfield at Gateshead, who in 1804 built what was likely the first locomotive to have flanged wheels.
+Blackett used wooden rails for his tramway, and once again Trevithick's machine was too heavy for its track.